 Year of Call: 1998

-Sinéad was a full time member of Serle Court until 2002, where she had a general commercial Chancery practice, specialising mainly in fraud and asset-tracing and offshore litigation.
-Between 2002 and 2009 she was employed as a litigation lawyer by a number of leading Jersey firms, including Bedell Cristin and Ogier.
-During her time in Jersey Sinéad undertook a wide range of work, including in particular high value trusts disputes, advising trustees on all legal aspects of trusts administration, insolvency, multi-jurisdictional enforcement proceedings and multi-jurisdictional probate disputes.
-Sinéad is a founding member of the Institute of Law in Jersey, which was established in 2008, and between 2009 and 2014 she acted as Hon.
-Secretary to the Jersey and Guernsey Law Review.
-In 2009 she left full-time practice to work on a PhD in law at the LSE, which she completed in April 2015.
+Before becoming an academic, Sinéad practised law for a decade, first as a full-time member of Serle Court and subsequently as a litigation lawyer in leading Jersey firms, such as Bedell Cristin and Ogier.
+During her time in practice, she undertook a wide range of work, including civil fraud and asset tracing, high value trusts disputes, advising trustees on all legal aspects of trusts administration, insolvency, multi-jurisdictional enforcement proceedings and multi-jurisdictional probate disputes.
+She is a founding member and former governor of the Institute of Law in Jersey.

 Sinéad has published widely on equity and the law of trusts, Jersey law and modern legal history.
 She has edited two collections of essays: Modern Studies in Property Law: Volume 10 (Hart, 2019) (with Ben McFarlane) and Pensions: Law, Policy and Practice (Hart, 2020) (with Paul S Davies and Charles Mitchell).